peter-bread/peter.nvim/README.md

 # peter.nvim

-My first proper attempt at making a Neovim Personal Develepment Environment (PDE).
+My first proper Neovim config.

+> [!NOTE]
+> Intended for use on MacOS and Linux.

 ## Install